Table of Contents

 This one is a bit simpler but the smell is rough.
 Grab a bottle of ammonia and blot the stain with a white rag.

 Sprinkle the spot with baking soda to neutralize the ammonia odor and to pull out any lingering moisture.
+After 15 minutes or so, vacuum up the baking soda.

 5. Flip It and Repeat the Steps

 This is also a good time to rotate your mattress.
-If you have a pillow top mattress then flipping it might not make sense but if your mattress doesn’t necessarily have a top or bottom then you might as well clean the other side while you have the cleaning supplies out.
+If you have a pillow top mattress then flipping it might not make sense.
+But, if your mattress doesn’t necessarily have a top or bottom then you might as well clean the other side while you have the cleaning supplies out.

 6. Protect It